Northeast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate stands at 61.6%.
-It decreased of 0.0 percentage points from March and declined by 1.9 percentage points from same month last year.
+• The local employment rate stands at 62.5%.
+It contracted of 6.3 percentage points from July and increased by 2.2 percentage points from same month last year.

-• Local unemployment rate reached 6.7%.
-It decreased by 0.0 percentage points month-over-month, and showed growth by 0.8 percentage points year-over-year.
+• Local unemployment rate reached 8.0%.
+It grew by 1.1 percentage points month-over-month, and rose by 0.8 percentage points year-over-year.

 Employment Trends